-About a year into the Part-Time MBA program, Cara’s career quickly accelerated when she was promoted to president of her firm.
+About a year into the Evening MBA program, Cara’s career quickly accelerated when she was promoted to president of her firm.
 As her responsibilities grew she began to see how versatile the degree was making her.

 “People often talk about an MBA being the tool that you need when you’re sitting at the table to be able to understand what an expert in any discipline of business is saying, and for me that was very much the case,” she said.

 Through her coursework she was able to gain insight into a variety of topics that helped her better understand her company’s finances, learn how deploy effective business strategies, develop leadership skills, and identify the right people to bring onto her team.